 The SIT Study Abroad scholarship application process has been fully integrated into our online program application.

-For all students being considered for SIT scholarships: Please make sure that you provide us with the name and email address of a financial aid officer at your home school and electronically sign and date the FERPA release included as part of the application process.
+- Electronically sign and date the FERPA release included as part of the application process.
 The financial aid officer at your school will be emailed a link to a secure web form where s/he will provide information about your financial aid at your home school.

 International students: If you are an international student, you are eligible for SIT Study Abroad scholarships but ineligible for US federal student aid.
 Therefore, you do not need to complete a FAFSA.
-During the program and scholarship application process, a web-based questionnaire will be emailed to the parent/guardian whose email address you give us.
+During the application process, a web-based questionnaire will be emailed to the parent/guardian whose email address you give us.
 If this individual does not speak English, you may need to assist her/him in completing this form.

 SIT Study Abroad awards need-based scholarships and grants.
-We do not offer merit-based awards.
+We do not offer merit-based awards at this time.
 Average awards range between $500 and $5,000 for our semester programs, and between $500 and $3,000 for our summer programs.
 Our scholarships and grants are available to all students accepted into an SIT Study Abroad program irrespective of citizenship, national origin, or home school.

-We do not require a separate scholarship application for each scholarship fund; eligible students will be evaluated for all funds in which they are eligible.
+We do not require a separate scholarship application for each scholarship fund; eligible students will be evaluated for all funds for which they are eligible.